oshwad/cz1115/README.md

 3. Machine Learning Techniques

 Project deliverables (link to video and PDF slides) can be found in the 'Project Deliverables' folder.
+Alternatively, follow [this link](https://youtu.be/0OAhe5IueII) to view our project video!

 ---